HSF/phoenix/guides/developers/event-display.md

 ## [`ThreeManager`](../../packages/phoenix-event-display/src/managers/three-manager/index.ts)

 The `ThreeManager` is responsible for performing all `three.js` related functions.
 Any feature that depends on the `three.js` library is implemented through the `ThreeManager`.
-Since Phoenix has a lot of features implemented through `three.js`, the `ThreeManager` is further divided into sub managers which have different roles.
+Since, Phoenix has a lot of features implemented through `three.js`, the `ThreeManager` is further divided into sub managers which have different roles.

 Here is a list of sub managers of `ThreeManager`: